DarthPackman/COMP3260/README.md

 - **Log Out**: Users can securely log out, and session data is cleared.

 ### Security Measures
 - **Behavioral Analysis**:
+  - **User Score**: An advanced system evaluates user behavior in real-time, considering various factors such as:
+    - **Mouse Movement**: Tracks speed and movement patterns.
+Excessively fast or irregular mouse movements decrease the user score.
+    - **Keyboard Usage**: Monitors typing intervals to detect suspicious activity.
+Unusual patterns or a lack of keystrokes lower the score.
+    - **Mouse Clicks**: Evaluates the number of unique click positions and adjusts the score based on frequency and variety.
+    - **Time Spent**: Ensures that the user spends an appropriate amount of time on the page.
+Too little or too much time affects the score.
+    - **Page Scrolling**: Analyzes scroll depth and intervals.
+Erratic scrolling patterns can lower the score.
+    - **Window Focus Changes**: Detects if the user frequently switches focus from the page, impacting the score.
-  - **User Score**: Monitors user behavior (mouse movement, keyboard usage, and time spent) to calculate a user score.
-If the score drops below a certain threshold, a CAPTCHA is triggered.
+  - If the score drops below a certain threshold (e.g., 60), a CAPTCHA is triggered.
 - **CAPTCHA Validation**: A CAPTCHA modal is displayed if suspicious activity is detected.
 Users must select the correct image to proceed.
 - **IP Monitoring**: Logs the user's IP address and detects changes between sessions.
 If the IP address changes too frequently, the account is locked.
 - **Account Locking**: Accounts are locked if security triggers exceed thresholds, requiring a password reset for unlocking.